deanishe/alfred-workflow/README.md

 If you want to make a pull request, do that [here][pulls], but please bear the following in mind:

+- Please open pull requests against the `develop` branch.
+I try to keep `master` in sync with the latest release (at least regarding any files included in releases). `master` and `develop` are *usually* in sync, but if I'm working on new features, they'll be in `develop` and won't be pushed to `master` until they're ready for release.
 - Alfred-Workflow has very close to 100% test coverage.
 "Proof-of-concept" pull requests without tests are more than welcome.
 However, please be prepared to add the appropriate tests if you want your pull request to be